sudar/dotfiles/README.md

 This repo contains my config files for the following programs.
 Feel free to use entire files or snippets from them for your own use.

- - vim/macvim
+The following are actively maintained.

  - Ideavim (PhpStorm Vim plugin)
- - bash
  - git
+ - composer
  - screen
- - sqlite
- - Readline (inputrc)
  - Editline (exitrc)
  - ack (ack-grep in Ubuntu)

+The following are not actively maintained any more since I am not using these tools any more.

+ - vim/macvim (Replaced it with Ideavim PhpStorm extension)
+ - bash
+ - Readline (inputrc)
+ - sqlite
+ - ctags
+ - octave

-I use this on a Mac as well as a Ubuntu desktop.
-In Mac this assumes that you are running `bash` shell.
-If not, then you might [have to change it](http://hints.macworld.com/article.php?story=20071025221744166).
+Earlier I was using the above dotfiles on a Mac as well as a Ubuntu desktop.

+These days I am using it mostly on my Mac alone running zsh shell.

 Inspiration
 ----------------